 - Stick to a chosen price range for the interior, fixtures and fittings

-- Do as much of the work yourself if you can – saving money and time
+- Do as much of the work yourself if you can – this will save money and time

-If you’re looking to make a profit from the development and resale of property, you’ll need to make sure you keep your outgoings and renovation costs to a minimum
+If you’re looking to make a profit from the development and resale of property, you’ll need to make sure you keep your outgoings and renovation costs to a minimum.
+It's essential therefore to look after the bills and day-to-day expenses throughout your renovation.
+You can use apps to help with this such as >Mint and Wally.

 Learn the Rules and Regulations

-If you plan to remove walls, there are three important things to bear in mind: Planning Permission, Building Regulations and Party Walls
+If you plan to remove walls for example, there are three important things to bear in mind: Planning Permission, Building Regulations and Party Walls

 Planning permission and building regulations are two sets of completely separate requirements.